 I’m an avid reader of your blog and know that you’re very familiar with Idaho’s Sawtooth Mountains, so I was hoping you could give me some advice on either a good 3-day backpacking route or a base camp area where I could take three big day hikes from.
 I consider myself to be pretty fit and I have a handful of backpacking trips under my belt, so I feel comfortable putting in 10 to 15 miles per day, even over strenuous terrain.
 Thanks for any suggestions you can provide and for all of your informative and inspirational trip reports.

 Brighton, MA Continue reading →

 By Michael Lanza

-A morning fog hangs like a damp, cold blanket over the Sawtooth Valley as my wife, Penny, and I start hiking in early morning from the Redfish Trailhead, minutes from the shores of Redfish Lake.
-Before long, we catch our first view of our destination—and from here, it looks quite far off: the pinpoint summit of 10,751-foot Thompson Peak, the highest in Idaho’s best-known mountain range, the Sawtooths.
-From where we started walking a little while ago, 6.5 circuitous miles and 4,200 vertical feet separate us from that lofty piece of granite, including on- and off-trail hiking through aspens and ponderosa pine forest, up a hanging valley with a steep headwall, over talus and scree, and a final bit of third-class scrambling.
+Morning fog hung like a damp, cold blanket over the Sawtooth Valley as my wife, Penny, and I started hiking in early morning from the Redfish Trailhead, minutes from the shores of Redfish Lake.
+Before long, we caught our first view of our destination—and it looked quite far off: the pinpoint summit of 10,751-foot Thompson Peak, the highest in Idaho’s best-known mountain range, the Sawtooths.
+From where we started our dayhike, 6.5 circuitous miles and 4,200 vertical feet separated us from that lofty piece of granite, including on- and off-trail hiking through aspens and ponderosa pine forest, up a hanging valley with a steep headwall, over talus and scree, and a bit of third-class scrambling.

-But Penny’s never stood atop Thompson, and I’ve never grown tired of climbing it, and it’s a bluebird, late-July day.
-So we fully intend to get there.
+But Penny had never stood atop Thompson, and we had a bluebird, late-July day.
+So we fully intended to get there.
 Continue reading →